 Team bonding endeavors serve as a reminder that we aren't just colleagues who share a common professional goal, but fellow human beings who share the same personal needs of companionship, understanding, and fun.
 Taking time to work on the latter only bolsters the former.
 The DC team ensures this balance.

 💪 Piloting Gojek through turbulent winds

-Perhaps the greatest challenge the team has had to tackle has been the COVID-19 pandemic; it has brought with it unpredictable change and the need to be highly adaptable.
+Perhaps the greatest challenge the team has had to tackle has been the COVID-19 pandemic.
+It has brought with it unpredictable change and the need to be highly adaptable.
 As a team that draws energy from community engagement and face-to-face interactions, the DC team has been hit hard.

 Contrary to popular belief, these online events haven’t been easier to plan than their offline counterparts.
 “People assume planning online events just means pressing enter since they don’t see any of the back work,” Sam reveals.
 Keeping the GoTroops engaged, educated, and entertained from afar has been no easy feat.
-A new field of technical issues like network connection, Slido set up, time zone differences, and audio and visual components are novel requisites the team has had to quickly familiarise themselves with.
+A new field of technical issues like network connection, Slido set up, time zone differences, and audio and visual components are novel requisites the team has had to quickly familiarize themselves with.

 ⬅️➡️ Sometimes, to part is for the best